 Office of Business Diversity

-The Office of Business Diversity works to create opportunities for minority- and women-owned businesses to secure contracts for professional services, construction, and other procurements.Learn more
+The Office of Business Diversity works to create opportunities for minority- and women-owned businesses to secure contracts for professional services, construction, and other procurements with the University.Learn more